kanugurajesh/userAuthentication/contributing.md

 ## Contributing to userAuthentication

 We welcome contributions from all members of the community.
-By contributing to [Project Name], you help us make it better for everyone.
+By contributing to userAuthentication, you help us make it better for everyone.

 **How to contribute**